-Writing Mistakes (WMs) are penalized at 1% per mistake; no freebies are given, and there is a 20% cap on the amount of points a student can lose due to WMs.
+Writing Mistakes (WMs) are penalized at .5% per mistake; one freebie is allowed, and there is a 20% cap on the amount of points a student can lose due to WMs.
 Punctuation mistakes (Ps) are penalized at .5% per mistake; 1 freebie is allowed per 250 words of paper length, and there is a 20% cap on the amount of points a student can lose due to Ps.
 Typos (Ts) are penalized at .5% per mistake; 1 freebie is allowed per 250 words of paper length, and there is a 20% cap on the amount of points a student can lose due to Ts.
 APA mistakes (APAs) are penalized at .5% per mistake; 2 freebies are allowed per paper and there is a 20% cap on the amount of points a student can lose due to APAs.